Rory McIlroy: 2011: Masters collapse, U.S. Open breakthrough

 In his first start of the year, McIlroy finished runner-up at the Abu Dhabi HSBC Golf Championship in January, eight strokes behind Martin Kaymer.
 In April, McIlroy shot a bogey-free 65 in the first round of the 2011 Masters Tournament to lead the field.
 This made him the youngest player at the time ever to hold the first-round lead at the Masters.
 He then shot rounds of 69 and 70, giving him a four-stroke lead after 54 holes.
 In the final round, McIlroy shot an 8-over-par 80, including a triple bogey on the 10th and double bogey on the 12th hole.
 He ultimately finished in a tie for 15th, 10 strokes behind winner Charl Schwartzel.

 In his next major start, at the 2011 U.S. Open held at Congressional Country Club in June, McIlroy again shot a bogey-free 65 to take the first-round lead.
 He shot 66 in the second round to set a record for the lowest 36-hole total in U.S. Open history (131, −11).
 He posted 68 in third round, to also set the 54-hole scoring record at 199 (−14).
 In doing so, he built an eight-stroke lead going into the final round.
 McIlroy shot a final round of 69 to earn his first major championship title, eight strokes ahead of runner-up Jason Day.
 McIlroy's 72-hole aggregate score of 268 (−16) was a new U.S. Open record, breaking the previous record of 272 jointly held by Jack Nicklaus (1980), Lee Janzen (1993), Tiger Woods (2000) and Jim Furyk (2003).
-The 16-under in relation to par beat Tiger Woods' 12-under at Pebble Beach Golf Links in 2000.
+The 16-under in relation to par beat Tiger Woods's 12-under at Pebble Beach Golf Links in 2000.
 At age 22, McIlroy also became the youngest winner since Bobby Jones in 1923 U.S. Open, and the victory lifted him to a new career-high fourth in the OWGR.

 At the 2011 Open Championship in July, he struggled in the tough weather conditions and finished in tied-25th place.
 He was also a non-factor at the 2011 PGA Championship, where he injured his wrist in the first round after attempting to play a stroke from behind a tree root.
 In October, McIlroy won the Lake Malaren Shanghai Masters in a playoff against Anthony Kim, earning the $2 million first-place prize, the highest in golf at that time.
 In December, he won the UBS Hong Kong Open by two strokes.